 Born into a wealthy family, Florence overcame the narrow opportunities offered to girls of her station.
 In 1851, despite the disapproval of her family, she completed a course of nursing training in Germany.

-Responding to newspaper accounts of soldiers' suffering in the Crimean War (1854-56), Florence answered a government appeal for nurses.
-She was appointed Superintendent of the Female Nurses in the Hospitals in the East.
+Moved by newspaper accounts of soldiers' suffering in the Crimean War (1854-56), Florence answered a government appeal for nurses.
+She was soon appointed Superintendent of the Female Nurses in the Hospitals in the East.

 At Scutari, near Constantinople, the conditions were dire.
 The dirty and vermin-ridden hospital lacked even basic equipment and provisions.
 The medical staff were swamped by the large number of soldiers being shipped across the Black Sea from the war in the Crimea.
 More of these patients were suffering from disease than from battle wounds.

 'All were swarming with vermin, huge lice crawling all about their persons and clothes.
 Many were grimed with mud, dirt, blood and gunpowder stains.
 Several were completely prostrated by fever and dysentery.
 The sight was a pitiable one and such as I had never before witnessed...

 'There has been somehow unaccountable neglect in the arrangements for this hospital.
 Until some hours after the arrival of the men there were neither stores, attendants nor the necessary refreshments on the spot.
 During this afternoon I attended single handed to the wounds and wants of 74 helpless men.'

 Assistant Surgeon Henry Bellew describing Scutari hospital, January 1855